And I’m not talking mascara. Or Tampax®. Or Spanx®. Or a Cinnamon Dolce Latte.

 In summary, I know how much financial distress people are facing.
 I also know how people protect some spending habits they think they can’t live without.
 But those are just habits.

 Yet when you free up that money and put it in one of the first four pillars—and create the vision of what makes life worthwhile—you’ll witness a multiplier effect of every dollar you save.

 Give it a try for a few months, and let me know if I’m wrong.
 I don’t believe I am.

 |Would you like to use this article on your blog, ezine, or newsletter?
 You have my permission to share it in its entirety with the following blurb:|

 |Sharon O’Day is a money expert with a successful career in global finance and marketing, plus an MBA from the Wharton School.
 Today she specializes in helping entrepreneurial women over 50 remove the obstacles to making and saving money, and to becoming financially free.
 For more information on how to be “Over Fifty and Financially Free,” visit http://SharonODay.com|

 Bio: Sharon O’Day lost everything at age 53: her home, her business, everything.
 But how could that be?
 She’s an expert in global finance and marketing with an MBA from the Wharton School.
 She has worked with governments, corporations, and individuals … yes, she was the secret ‘weapon,’ if you will, behind many individuals in high places.
 But yet she did!
 Since then, Sharon has interviewed countless women and done extensive research to understand how that could have happened, especially with her strong knowledge of numbers and finance.

-The surprising answers will be shared in her upcoming book “Money After Menopause.”
-Today her mission is to show as many women as possible how to become financially free for the long term, through her “Over Fifty and Financially Free” coaching programs.
+Today her mission is to show as many women as possible how to become financially free for the long term, through her “Over Fifty and Financially Free” coaching sessions.
 She has developed a step-by-step plan to get past all the obstacles that keep women broke and scared … and from reaching the financial peace of mind they so deserve.